Carbon-Aware Computing for Data Centers with Probabilistic Performance Guarantees: Introduction

 The proposed approach provides rigorous guarantees based on DRO theory while abiding to the key constraints discussed in~\cite{radovanovic2023carbon} and from our discussions with Google.
 We validate our approach using a sample of normalized load profiles from randomly selected Google clusters and show that it outperforms commonly used greedy policies in terms of peak power and carbon cost while providing theoretical guarantees.

+Although this work focuses on real-time operation of data centers, the ability to reliably quantify and manage flexible compute demand has direct implications also for long-term planning in power systems.
+For example, when incorporated into generation–transmission expansion models, the spatio-temporal flexibility of data centers can (i) cut peak demand and thus defer or reduce new generation capacity~\cite{TejadaArango2020TPWRS}; (ii) increase the use of spatially diverse wind and solar, informing renewable siting and curtailment mitigation~\cite{Asensio2018TSG}; and (iii) enable co‑optimized expansion models in which demand flexibility lowers total system costs~\cite{VazquezPombo2023TSG}.
+Hence, the operational approach developed here provides not only short-term carbon and cost benefits but also actionable inputs for the long-term integrated planning of grid infrastructure and compute facilities.

 The rest of the paper is structured as follows.
-In Section~II, we introduce the model and formulate the stochastic optimization problem.
-In Section~III, we derive a distributionally-robust load schedule, approximating the ambiguity set from historical data.
-Section~IV discusses real-time job placement.
-Section~V presents simulation results and Section~VI concludes the paper.
+We introduce basic notation and state preliminaries in Section~\ref{sec:Preliminaries}.
+In Section~\ref{sec:ProblemSetting}, we introduce the model and formulate the stochastic optimization problem.
+In Section~\ref{sec:DROAllocation}, we derive a distributionally-robust load schedule, approximating the ambiguity set from historical data.
+Section~\ref{sec:RTPlacement} discusses real-time job placement.
+Section~\ref{sec:Numerics} and Section~\ref{sec:PracticalImp} present simulation results and Section~\ref{sec:Conclusion} concludes the paper.